Sistema de Trens Urbanos de João Pessoa: Great Western Railway (1901–1957)

 The republican government administered the railroad for eleven years, and in 1901 construction was resumed of the approximately 36 km line from Mulungu to Alagoa Grande.
 In July of that same year, the Republican government leased the railroad to the British company Great Western Railway (that operated in the country from 1873, in Pernambuco), that extended the southern section of Pilar to Timbaúba and completed the northern section of Guarabira to Nova Cruz, in the state of Rio Grande do Norte.
 In 1907 the Great Western Railway arrived in Campina Grande.

 Re-establishment and administration by the RFFSA (1957–1982)

 In 1957 the Great Western Railway concession ended, and the government created the Rede Ferroviária Federal, which managed the system with long-distance trains.
 In 1982 most of the state railroads were disabled.

 Creation of CBTU (1984–present)

-The commuter rail system was reactivated in Paraíba in February 1984, owned by in the Companhia Brasileira de Trens Urbanos (CBTU) with Decree-Law No. 89,396, linked to the National Transport Ministry of Transport Department which manages the urban train of João Pessoa.
+In February 1984 with Decree-Law No. 89,396 the Companhia Brasileira de Trens Urbanos (CBTU) was founded, linked to the National Transport Ministry of Transport Department which manages the urban train of João Pessoa.
+The commuter rail system was reactivated in Paraíba in March 1985 by running used ALCO diesel locomotive-hauled trains with six passenger cars each in-between Santa Rita and Cabedelo.
 In 1996 the federal government privatized the cargo transportation currently operated by Companhia Ferroviária do Nordeste.
 In 2007 the RFFSA ceased to operate.
-Currently the urban train system of João Pessoa is a single metre gauge line of 30 km.
+Currently the urban train system of João Pessoa is a single metre gauge line of 30 km, run with five diesel electric multiple units of type Mobile 3, delivered from 2014 to 2017 by Brazilian railcar manufacturer Bom Sinal.